2020 Abu Dhabi Grand Prix

 The 2020 Abu Dhabi Grand Prix (officially known as the Formula 1 Etihad Airways Abu Dhabi Grand Prix 2020) was a Formula One motor race held on 13 December 2020 at the Yas Marina Circuit in Abu Dhabi, United Arab Emirates.
 The race was the seventeenth and final race of the 2020 Formula One World Championship.
 Red Bull driver Max Verstappen won the race and led every lap from pole position, followed by Mercedes drivers Valtteri Bottas and Lewis Hamilton who completed the podium.
 Red Bull Racing got their first victory at Yas Marina in seven years.
 McLaren secured third place in the Constructors' Championship which saw them score their highest finish in the Constructors' Championship since 2012.
-This also meant that for the first time since 2015, a team other than Mercedes, Ferrari and Red Bull finished in the top three in the Constructors' Championship.
+This also meant that for the first time since 2015, a team other than Mercedes, Ferrari, and Red Bull finished in the top three in the Constructors' Championship.
+This race also marked the last time the original configuration of the Yas Marina circuit which had been used since the first Grand Prix at the venue in 2009 was used by Formula One.
+Grands Prix would be held on a revised layout from 2021 onwards.